Top 5 Reasons to Go Trout Fishing in Western MarylandPosted on: May 2, 2018 By: FHMD

 Maryland has been called America in Miniature because so much is packed into its 10,460 square miles of land and water.
 You can find just about any kind of natural feature here, except a desert.
 Cutting straight through Maryland’s western corridor are the Allegheny Mountains, offering a veritable playground to sportsmen of all types.
 With mountain vistas and cascading rivers packed with trout stocks, it’s easy to see why this region of Maryland is so beloved by anglers.
 For those looking to trade their busy schedules for reeling in trout on some of Maryland’s most beautiful and scenic waterways, there’s no better place to go than Western Maryland.

 There are also plenty of lodging options throughout the area to be enjoyed.
-From campgrounds to fully-accommodated, lakeside cabins, nature and a view is never far off.
+From campgrounds to fully-accommodated, lakeside cabins, nature and a view are never far off.
 Couple the natural beauty of the area with rivers and streams bubbling with trout, and you have the perfect fishing getaway.

 3) Learn to Cast a Fly